Welcome to BiKS!

 The international school achievement studies of the past few years showed that the achievements of some pupils are not as good as we had expected and wished.
 Further information is necessary to provide improved learning-conditions for our children.
 The ideal conditions for promoting children’s linguistic and cognitive development have not been explored sufficiently.
 Moreover little is known about the decision-making process concerning school enrolment and, later on, choosing the right secondary school.
 Therefore we will follow the development of a group of randomly selected children over a longer period of time.

-Two longitudinal studies
+Three longitudinal studies

 In autumn 2005, data collection for the longitudinal study, called BiKS-3-10, began with a starting sample of 550 children in 97 preschools in Bavaria and Hesse.
 On a regular basis these children were tested for language and cognitive development, and their teachers were interviewed about the situation in the preschools.
 In addition, selected parents were interviewed about their children and the upcoming educational choices in a personal interview.
 Most of the participating children were enrolled in the school year 2008/2009 and followed up to the end of primary school (4th grade).
 With school enrollment began a new phase of the project in which elementary school teachers and in selected classes classmates were included in the study.
 Thus, our sample could be extended to approximately 1,000 children.
 In the school year 2012/2013, most of the participating children made the transition into a secondary school.
 From now on, these children are followed on their individual educational trajectories no longer in the classroom, but individually as part of BiKSplus [3-13].